 Behind Barbed Wire: Japanese Internment

-Following the bombing of Pearl Harbor by Japan during World War II, the U.S. government moved swiftly to develop policies for the internment of Japanese Americans, primarily those living on the West Coast.
-Review the articles on the internment, including specific actions taken by the government, as well as on the Bill of Rights and due process, and then analyze the primary sources to explain how civil liberties of Japanese Americans were violated by these policies.
+Objectives: After reviewing the specific actions taken by the U.S. government, the Bill of Rights, and the concept of due process, students will analyze the primary sources to explain how civil liberties of Japanese Americans were violated by these policies.